-If you are facing a federal matter, we can give you a clear, honest read on where it stands.
-We offer a one-hour initial consultation to review the case and your realistic options.
+If you are facing a federal criminal case or investigation, we can provide a clear, honest read on where it stands.
+We offer a paid, one-hour initial consultation to review the case and your realistic options.

 About Elizabeth Franklin-Best, P.C.